Simon von Stampfer

-Simon Ritter von Stampfer (26 October 1792 (according to other sources 1790)), in Windisch-Mattrai, Archbishopric of Salzburg, today called Matrei in Osttirol, Tyrol - 10 November 1864 in Vienna) was an Austrian mathematician, surveyor and inventor.
+Simon Ritter von Stampfer (26 October 1792 (according to other sources 1790)), in Windisch-Matrei, Archbishopric of Salzburg, today called Matrei in Osttirol, Tyrol - 10 November 1864 in Vienna) was an Austrian mathematician, surveyor and inventor.
 His most famous invention is that of the stroboscopic disk which has a claim to be the first device to show moving images.
 Almost simultaneously, a similar device was developed in Belgium (the phenakistiscope).

 Life

 Youth and education

 Simon Ritter von Stampfer was born in Matrei in Osttirol, and was the first son of Bartlmä Stampfer, a weaver.
 From 1801 he attended the local school and in 1804 and moved to the Franciscan Gymnasium in Lienz, where he studied until 1807.
 From there he went to the Lyceum in Salzburg, to study philosophy, however he was not assessed.